Bonner Slayton, Moore-Norman Technology Center, Norman, OK

 Danny Wade, Washburn University, Topeka, KS

-- To promote the teaching of poetry across all curriculums.
+- To promote the teaching of poetry across all curriculum.

 - To examine, suggest, and promote innovative ways of teaching and responding to poetry.